robrackn/motif-es-data/README.md

-# motif-es-data
-Empirical data from the Yamaha Motif ES Synth
+# Yamaha Motif ES 3-Band EQ Curves Dataset

-# Hardware Synthesizer Data Capture

-This repository contains raw data captured directly from a physical synthesizer hardware unit parsed through software developed by this user.
+This repository contains a comprehensive CSV dataset mapping the response curves of the hardware 3-band Equalizer from a 2003 Yamaha Motif ES workstation.

+This data is intended for audio engineers, DSP developers, and anyone interested in hardware modeling or filter analysis.

-## 📦 What's Inside
+## 📦 Dataset Specifications
-* **Format:** CSV data captured from a comprehensive run of a 3-Band Audio Equalizer
-* **Content:** Lots of numbers
+* **Hardware Source:** Yamaha Motif ES Physical Unit
+* **File Format:** `.csv` (Comma-Separated Values)
+* **Target:** 3-Band Hardware EQ

+## 🔍 Data Structure
+The CSV file includes a comprehensive run of frequency responses across variations of the Low, Mid, and High EQ bands.
+Columns map:
+* [e.g., Frequency (Hz), Gain (dB), Phase (deg), or Q-factor settings]

-## ⚖️ License
+## ⚖️ License (CC0 1.0 Universal)
-This project is dedicated to the public domain under the **CC0 1.0 Universal** dedication.
-You are completely free to use these sounds in your commercial music tracks, video games, software, or sample packs without any restriction or requirement for attribution.
+This dataset is dedicated to the public domain.
+You are completely free to use this data for training machine learning models, building VST/AU audio plugins, hardware modeling, or academic research without any restriction or attribution requirements.